In Düsseldorf’s old town alone are about 260 bars and restaurants. No wonder this makes the city the self-proclaimed “longest bar of the world”.

 But this jovial city is far more than a bender- and stag party location.
-Therefore, I’ve asked five very special locals to guide you to the most interesting and beautiful places.
+In this guide, I’m introducing you to Dusseldorf’s great art scene, outstanding contemporary architecture, and local gastronomy.

 Welcome to Düsseldorf